cellajs/cella/info/QUICKSTART.md

 # Quickstart Guide for Cella Scripts

-This guide will help you use the two scripts, **list divergent files** and **pull upstream**, to manage changes in your Cella project.
+This guide will help you use the two scripts, **list diverged files** and **pull upstream**, to manage changes in your Cella project.

 ## 1. List Divergent Files

-The `list-divergent-files.sh` script lists all files that have diverged from the upstream `cella` repository and writes the output to `cella.config.changed_files`.
+The `list-diverged-files.sh` script lists all files that have diverged from the upstream `cella` repository and writes the output to `cella.config.changed_files`.
 It only includes changed files that are present in both your development branch and the upstream repository.
 Additionally, files specified in `cella.config.ignore_file` will be excluded from the results.